There is one session available:

 After completing this course, you will be able to:

-- Reflect on how commercial air transport operations and the life cycle of aircraft impact the environment.
+- Recognize how the fundamentals of commercial air transport operations and the life cycle of aircraft impact the environment.

-- Formulate feasible solutions for reducing the aviation industry’s footprint on both the personal and the larger scale.
+- Discuss solutions for reducing the environmental impact of aviation on both the personal and the larger scale.

 Week 0: Welcome